documente/phrase/docs/language-overview.md

 ### Given section

 The `given` section is optional and serves to establish prerequisites for the test.
-Prerequisites involve actions on the system, described by selecting a component and specifying an action to execute.
+Prerequisites involve actions on the system, either in the form of user actions or system state changes.

-An action starts with the `I` pronoun, followed by a verb.
+- A user action starts with the `I` pronoun, followed by a verb.
 Actions may include a target, introduced by the `on` preposition.
 The target is identified as a component, chosen by specifying a path in the System Under Test (SUT) tree representation.
 This path is a sequence of component names separated by spaces.
+- A system state change is expressed by a free-form statement which can include arguments.

-Actions can be linked using the `and` keyword.
+User actions and system state changes can be linked using the `and` keyword.

 Examples: